 Every two months or so, we host a virtual get together where two experts from the fields of type design or lettering offer constructive feedback on up-and-coming works.
 Anyone can apply to have their work reviewed but only four are chosen, mostly at random.
 Alphacrit is livestreamed so you can join the party and deep dive into the world of lettering or type.

-Four people will present their lettering projects or works-in-progress, each receiving approximately 10 minutes of feedback from Maria and Isabel.
+Join us for a special edition of Alphacrit where we look at Hebrew typefaces.
+Four people will present their in-progress Hebrew typeface, each receiving approximately 10 minutes of feedback.
 The entire session will last about an hour.
 Participants will have the benefit of sitting in on the other critiques as well.
-Work submitted for review can be anything from single lettered words, to logos, to lettered book covers.
-You may want to submit only one complex piece or 6 smaller pieces to talk about your overall trajectory.
-Work samples need to be ready about a week before the session so plan ahead!Who can apply?
+To keep it focused, we suggest presenting either a single weight of a typeface or come prepared with a specific question about a multi-weight family.
+Specimens need to be ready a couple of days before the session so plan ahead!Who can apply?

 Everyone, of any skill level, ’Bettes or not.
 The four spots will be drawn lottery style however preference may be given to those who haven’t participated before and members of underrepresented groups.
 That includes, but is not limited to: women, people of color, people with disabilities, and LGBTQ+ individuals.The application process

-Applications for this round are closed.How can I watch the crit?
+Applications are due January 3, 2021How can I watch the crit?

 As the date of the crit gets closer, the livestream link will be posted here and on the Alphabettes social media channels.
 The crits aren’t recorded so you’ll need to catch it live.